Minigrim0/GANgster/README.md

 - The discriminator :

 The discriminator networks are the most used neural networks in the field of Artificial Intelligence.
 Those are networks that are trained to recognise some type of data and extract an information out of them.
-For example, an IA that will classify plants is most likely built with a discriminator network.
+For example, an IA that will classify plants such as [G.R.O.O.T.](https://github.com/TeamNameBE/G.R.O.O.T.) is most likely built with a discriminator network.

 - The generator :